LenardJSchnakenbeck/corrformer-basicts-dwd/README.md

 Corrformer is a deep learning architecture based on the transformer architecture, but features spatial cross-correlation and temporal auto-correlation instead of attention mechanisms.
 The original implementation was adapted to work with BasicTS and some modules were replaced by their existing BasicTS counterparts (e.g. `MovingAverageDecomposition`).

+### MLOps

+Datavalidation
+- Compares dataset shape to user-specifyied shape
+- tests for Nan- and Inf-values
+- tests for strictly increasing timestamps

+Modelvalidation
+- Compares output shape to user-specifyied shape
+- smoke test on a small slices of the original dataset
+- tests if Loss becomes Inf or Nan
+- overfitting test on a small slices of the original dataset

+MLflow integration
+- versioning
+- overview for easy model comparison and evaluation

 ---